yuninxia/HPCToolkit/doc/src/users/known-issues.md

 Development Plan:

 : Add additional support to `hpcrun` and `hpcprof` to understand how derived metrics are computed and avoid spoiling their labels.

-## Deadlock when using Darshan

-Affected architectures:

-: `x86_64` and ARM

-Description:

-: Darshan is a library for monitoring POSIX I/O. When using asynchronous sampling on the CPU to monitor a program that is being monitored with Darshan, your program may deadlock.

-Explanation:

-: Darshan hijacks calls to `open`.
-  HPCToolkit uses the `libunwind` library.
-  Under certain circumstances, `libunwind` uses `open` to inspect an application's executable or one of the shared libraries it uses to look for unwinding information recorded by the compiler.
-  The following sequence of actions leads to a problem:

-  1. A user application calls `malloc` and acquires a mutex lock on an allocator data structure.

-  1. HPCToolkit's signal handler is invoked to record an asynchronous sample.

-  1. `libunwind` is invoked to obtain the calling context for the sample.

-  1. `libunwind` calls `open` to look for compiler-based unwind information.

-  1. A Darshan wrapper for `open` executes in HPCToolkit's signal handler.

-  1. The Darshan wrapper for `open` may try to allocate data to record statistics for the application's calls to `open`, deadlocking because a non-reentrant allocator lock is already held by this thread.

-Workaround:

-: Unload the Darshan module before running a dynamically-linked application.

-Development Plan:

-: Ensure that `libunwind`'s calls to `open` are never intercepted by Darshan.

-[^17]: We observed the same conflict between the LDMS `syspapi_sampler` and the Linux `perf` command-line tool.
-We expect that the `syspapi_sampler`
-    conflicts with other process-level tools that use the Linux `perf_events` subsystem to measure events using hardware counters.